-In terms of a developing relationship, if she doesn’t hear from him by text at least some, she’s going to think he isn’t interested and the same is true with the sexes reversed (he needs to hear from you as well).
+In terms of a developing relationship, if she doesn’t hear from him by text at least some, she’s going to think he isn’t interested and the same is true with the sexes reversed (he needs to hear from her as well).

 Early on, when her feelings are still mostly not established and in a developmental stage, she often will just ghost him if he’s not texting because she thinks he’s not interested or only wants to interact with her when they can be physical.

 Do you think that’s a quality she’s looking for in a man?

-Of course not.
 She’s likely to seek validation and communication in some other man and never look back.

 Should You Play Hard To Get When Texting?

 Neither of you should be “playing hard to get.”